Elementary/Middle Special Education Major

 - Special Education teacher candidates practice evidence-based instruction and decision-making through the use of assessment as well as the critical interpretation of research and inquiry to improve educational practice.
 They accurately assess, plan, and analyze student learning, make appropriate modifications to instruction, monitor student learning, and have a positive effect on learning for all students.

 - Special Education teacher candidates demonstrate understanding of learners and their social and cultural contexts with a global perspective and intentional sensitivity to other cultures.
-They are able to work with students, families, and communities in ways that reflect the dispositions expected of professional educators as delineated in professional (CEC), state (MSDE), and University standards.
+They are able to work with students, families, and communities in ways that reflect the dispositions expected of professional educators as delineated in professional (CEC, ACEI), state (MSDE), and University standards.

 - Special Education teacher candidates competently integrate technology and universal design in learning in instruction to support student learning and develop data-driven solutions for instructional and school improvement.
 They demonstrate proficiency in the Maryland Teacher Technology Standards.